jpsco5890/bggn_213/Week_3/lab_06/lab_06/class_06-HW-Reddan.md

 #### How would you generalize the original code above to work with any set of input protein structures?

+The function below is used to construct plots for proteins of interest where B-factor is plotted across the residues of the proteins, and secondary structure is represented by boxes at the top and bottom of the figure.
+This function will print these plots while invisibly returning a NULL list.

 ``` r
 # Argument          (type)              [Description]
 # ==============================================================================